-Pacified by breaking the glass, the madcap offered apologies, but still wanted to know, “why this delay in resolving my case?”
-The case, I knew, was quite complicated as it involved deserting of one’s post without permission, gross dereliction of duty on several occasions and even attempt to offer inducements at a very high level to “settle” the matter.
-Naturally, it was taking time to probe such an interesting case.
-Sensing that neither of us was amused by the latest antic and that the “case” could get more complicated, the storm passed as suddenly as it had come.
+Pacified by breaking the glass, the madcap apologised, but still wanted to know, “why this delay in resolving my case?”
+The case, I knew, was quite complicated as it involved deserting of one’s post without permission, gross dereliction of duty on several occasions and even an attempt to offer inducements at a very high level to “settle” the matter.
+Naturally, it was taking time to probe such an exciting case.
+Sensing that neither of us was amused by the latest bout of hysteria and that the “case” could get more complicated, the storm passed as suddenly as it had come.

 But since then the episode livened up many an evening when some of us gleefully remembered the outstanding performance of this genius for which the wag was promoted to the Grade I of the Indian Foreign Service, if a bit late in life!